GBBC 2025 | Bird Walks & Talks| Resources | Contacts | Campus Bird Count

 Consider conducting a bird walk to inspire more people to go birding.
 A wetland or grassland is a particularly good place to go birding in a group.
 Birds in such habitats are often easy to observe.
 With one or two enthusiastic people, a bird walk through a scrubland or woodland is also feasible.

 You could also choose a nearby local site, such as your balcony, rooftop, or backyard, to watch and document birds.
-If you are organising a public bird walk in your region and would like to inform others, please fill out this form (form now closed).
+If you are organising a public bird walk in your region and would like to inform others, please fill out GBBC registration form.

-2. Conduct online talks about birds for other birders, school/ college students
+2. Conduct online talks about birds for other birders and school/college students

 3. Take part in the Campus Bird Count

 Campus Bird Count is a sub-event of the larger Great Backyard Bird Count.
-If you live on a campus of any form and are able to conduct a bird walk, do consider taking part in the Campus Bird Count (registration form is now closed).
+If you live on a campus of any form and are able to conduct a bird walk, do consider participating in the Campus Bird Count.

-See the next page for resources that you can use/ share while conducting birding events
+See the next page for resources that you can use or share while conducting birding events